whitequark/lab-notebook/source/_posts/2014-06-11-producing-pcbs-using-photolitography.markdown

 --------------------

 I use [pcb-gcode](http://www.pcbgcode.org/) ([settings](/files/pcb-photolitography/pcb-gcode-settings.tbz2)) for EAGLE to produce G-code for drilling and milling.
 I draw a contour on the "Milling" layer to cut out the PCB.

+Note that if your tools have different lengths, you should set the Z offset in the LinuxCNC tool table; the configuration includes the `G43` code after tool changing sequence.

 {% fancybox gal-eagle /images/pcb-photolitography/board-layout.png %}
 {% fancybox gal-eagle /images/pcb-photolitography/drill-mill-gcode.png %}